Download This Bill in Microsoft Word format

 "Section 23-23-150.
-(A) As contained in this section, 'school first responder' means any person who responds to a school emergency.
+(A) As contained in this section, 'school first responder' means emergency medical service personnel and firefighters qualified under subsection (B), who respond to a school emergency.

-(B) The Law Enforcement Training Council shall develop guidelines for a one-week training program that the Criminal Justice Academy shall offer to a school first responder that certifies him to possess a firearm on a school premise.
+(B) The Law Enforcement Training Council shall develop guidelines for a one-week training program that the Criminal Justice Academy shall offer to a school first responder that certifies him to possess a firearm on a school premise and establish requirements for recertification which includes firearm proficiency.
 The program must include: